ajmalrazaqbhatti/InstaYou/readme.md

+# InstaYou - The Ultimate Insta Stalking Tool 👀🔍

 <img src="Extension/Public/logo.png" height="80px" alt="InstaYou Logo"/>

-## Track Instagram Followers & Following Changes 👀
-InstaYou is a Chrome extension that helps you monitor changes in Instagram follower and following counts over time.
-Track profile growth and discover unfollowers with a simple, user-friendly interface.

-## 🔍 Features
-- **Works on Both Private & Public Profiles** - Monitor stats on any Instagram profile you can view
-- **Save Stats** - Capture follower and following counts with one click
-- **Track Changes** - See exactly how many followers gained or lost since last check
-- **Compare Over Time** - View historical data with timestamps
-- **Multiple Profiles** - Monitor any number of Instagram accounts
-- **Clean Interface** - Easy-to-understand statistics with color-coded changes

-## 📥 Installation
-### Method 1: Load as Developer
-1. **Download the ZIP file** from the [latest release](https://github.com/your-repo/releases)
-2. Extract the ZIP file
-3. Open Chrome and navigate to `chrome://extensions/`
-4. Enable **"Developer mode"** (toggle in top-right corner)
-5. Click **"Load unpacked"** and select the `Extension` folder

-### Method 2: From Chrome Web Store
-_(Coming soon)_

-## 🚀 How to Use
-1. Visit any Instagram profile in Chrome (private or public)
-2. Click the **InstaYou extension icon** in your browser toolbar
-3. Click **"Download User Stats"** to save the current follower/following counts
-4. Click **"Compare Stats"** to view previously saved profiles

-### Viewing Changes
-After saving stats for a profile at least twice:
-1. Click **"Compare Stats"** in the extension popup
-2. Select the username from your saved list
-3. View detailed comparison showing:
-   - Followers gained/lost (with color indicators)
-   - Following count changes
-   - Previous and current stats with timestamps

-## 💡 Tips for Best Results
-- Save stats regularly to build a comprehensive history
-- Check both follower and following counts to identify unfollowers
-- Use on profiles you visit frequently to track growth patterns
-- Works on your own profile too - track your personal Instagram growth!

-## 🛠️ Technical Details
-- Uses **Chrome Extension Manifest V3**
-- Stores data locally in Chrome's storage API
-- No external server dependencies
-- Uses advanced selectors to extract stats from Instagram's UI
-- Compatible with Instagram's latest interface updates

-## 🔒 Privacy
-- All data is stored locally in your browser
-- No login information is collected or required
-- The extension requires access only to `instagram.com` domain
-- Your browsing data never leaves your computer

-## ❓ Troubleshooting
-- If counts aren't displaying, try refreshing the Instagram page
-- Make sure you're on a profile page (e.g., `instagram.com/username`)
-- For best results, visit the profile directly rather than through stories or feeds
-- If counts still don't appear, Instagram may have updated their UI - an extension update may be needed

-## 📝 License
-**MIT License** - Use responsibly and respect Instagram's terms of service

-## 👨‍💻 Author
-Created by **Ajmal Razaq Bhatti**

-> **Educational Purpose Only:** Use on your own account.
-The developer is not responsible for any misuse.
+## Keep Tabs On Your Bestie's Followers & Get The Tea 💅
+InstaYou is a Chrome extension that lets you stalk Instagram follower counts like the FBI agent you were born to be.
+See who's unfollowing your faves or track your own clout journey with zero effort.

+## ✨ The Vibes ✨
+- **Stalk Private Accounts Too** - Literally any profile you can see, you can stalk (no cap)
+- **Keep Receipts** - Save all the numbers with one click for when you need to pull them out later
+- **Catch The Opps** - See exactly who ditched your profile since last time (their loss tbh)
+- **Timeline Stalking** - View your villain era with timestamps and all
+- **Stalk Everyone** - Your crush, your ex, that person who posts cringe... we don't judge
+- **Aesthetic AF** - Interface that's cleaner than your FYP, stats that actually make sense

+## 📱 Get This RN
+### Method 1: DIY Installation (for the tech girlies and boys)
+1. **Grab the ZIP** from the [latest drop](https://github.com/your-repo/releases)
+2. Extract that bad boy
+3. Hit up `chrome://extensions/` in Chrome
+4. Turn on **"Developer mode"** like you know what you're doing
+5. Click **"Load unpacked"** and find the `Extension` folder (it's giving hackerman)

+### Method 2: Chrome Web Store
+_(Coming soon bestie, we're working on it)_ 💀

+## 👀 How To Stalk Like A Pro
+1. Visit literally any Insta profile (your finsta, your crush, whoever)
+2. Click the **InstaYou icon** in your browser (it's the cute one)
+3. Hit **"Download User Stats"** to save the tea for later
+4. Click **"Compare Stats"** to see who's been loyal and who's been fake

+### Checking The Receipts
+After stalking a profile at least twice:
+1. Click **"Compare Stats"** in the popup
+2. Pick the username from your stalking list
+3. Get all the tea:
+   - Followers gained/lost (green is good, red is sus)
+   - Following changes (are they doing a cleanse or what?)
+   - All the timestamps because details matter

+## 💯 Pro Stalking Tips
+- Stalk regularly for maximum drama potential
+- Check both followers AND following to catch the sneaky unfollowers
+- Use on your own profile to track your main character journey
+- Perfect for catching that ex who unfollowed you at 3am (we see you)

+## 🤓 Nerdy Details (if you care)
+- Built with **Chrome Extension Manifest V3** (whatever that means)
+- All the tea stays in your browser
+- No weird server stuff
+- Works with Instagram's latest look
+- We update faster than your TikTok FYP

+## 🔒 Your Secrets Are Safe
+- All your stalking data stays on YOUR device
+- We don't need your passwords or anything creepy
+- Only works on Instagram (we're not watching your Roblox)
+- Your stalking habits are between you and your FBI agent

+## 😭 When It's Not Working
+- If it's glitching, just refresh the page (classic)
+- Make sure you're actually on a profile page (not in DMs or whatever)
+- For best results, go straight to the profile (not through stories)
+- If it's still broken, Instagram probably changed something and we're frantically fixing it

+## 📝 Legal Stuff
+**MIT License** - Use it responsibly or whatever (don't be weird about it)

+## 🧠 The Genius Behind This
+Created by **Ajmal Razaq Bhatti** (stan behavior)

+> **Just FYI:** This is for educational vibes only.
+We're not responsible if you get caught stalking your ex's new partner's cousin's dog's Instagram.